cdotyone/mochaui/Docs/Core/Desktop.md

 Class: MUI.Desktop {#MUI-Desktop}
 =============================

 Setups up the page for a desktop with columns and panels.
+Enables maximize, arrangeTile, and arrangeCascade.

 ### Notes: